-New York icon
+Why is New York shrinking?

 Aziz Sunderji produces data visualisation and analysis on the US housing market, and distributes his work via his newsletter Home Economics, where a version of this post first appeared.